The following steps will help you get started:

 - Research the Market: If you are planning a visit to consider investment, consult the following:

-- South Africa’s Department of Trade and Industry publishes the Investor’s Handbook 2011/12.
+- South Africa’s Department of Trade and Industry’s publications include the InvestSA – Investment Insights.

 - South Africa’s Consulates General in New York, Chicago, and Los Angeles organize events and provide information on investment in South Africa.

-- Other sources of information include the South African Chamber of Commerce and Industry, Business Unity South Africa, and the National African Federated Chamber of Commerce.
+- Other sources of information include the South African Chamber of Commerce and Industry, Business Unity South Africa, and the National African Federated Chamber of Commerce and Industry.

 - Utilize Existing Resources: The Overseas Private Investment Corporation works with the U.S. private sector to help U.S. businesses gain footholds in emerging markets, catalyzing revenues, jobs and growth opportunities both at home and abroad.